darchipov/opendatalayer/README.md

 - Provide a grunt-opendatalayer plugin
 - Currently ODL is heavily focused on e-commerce websites, we should add more universal types to support more content-driven websites, as we have some more real use cases and/or feedback
+- Add integrated testing tool that automatically tests plugins for availability based on their configuration